front-end-2021/cv/README.md

 ## License

-Distributed under company License, with ISO9001 and ISO27001.
+Distributed under company's License, with ISO9001 and ISO27001.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>